-Adjunct Professor Kari Tikkinen, MD, PhD, is urologist and clinical epidemiologist at the Departments of Urology and Public Health, University of Helsinki and Helsinki University Hospital, Finland.
+Adjunct Professor Kari Tikkinen, MD, PhD, is a board-certified urologic surgeon and clinical epidemiologist at the Departments of Urology and Public Health, University of Helsinki and Helsinki University Hospital, Finland.

 He received his MD in 2004 and PhD in 2010 at the University of Tampere, Finland.
 In early 2014, he returned to Finland after 3 years as a post-doctoral fellow in the Department of Clinical Epidemiology and Biostatistics at McMaster University, Canada, hosted by Distinguished Professor Gordon Guyatt.
 Besides his clinical work in urology, he teaches at the University of Helsinki, and is leading the Clinical Urology and Epidemiology (CLUE) Working Group (http://www.clueworkinggroup.com) – a strong collaborative network of international collaborators.